paulogustavo/currency-conversion-api/README.md

 ### Installation

-Execute the following command in the project root:
+Execute the following command in the project's root directory:

 ```bash
 mvn spring-boot:run